 Me: “I’m not done.”

 “You go home, visit family.
 Your love torches the back of your forehead, your sinuses, burning to get out.
 So you set your mind to it—next time will be different.
 You get to work.
 You read the highly regarded, meditate as directed, avoid nightshade vegetables.
 You’re ready, and here they are, warm hugs, soft words.
 Everything within reach, except: you fail to locate your arms.
 Worse: you’re held, loved deeply, know it, and still, the whole scene as though observing a holiday homecoming painting in a church basement craft fair in your damp socks and ill-fitting coat.
-Everything experienced at a remove, mediated by something you’ll never understand even though somehow it’s all you.
-No ligaments, no fibers, none of the parts for connecting, holding together.
-Decades like this.
-Your own cells don’t even know each other.”
+Everything experienced at a remove, mediated by something you’ll never understand even though it’s all yours.
+But no ligaments, no fibers, none of the parts for connecting, holding together.
+Decades like this, so that your own cells don’t even know each other.”

 “You know how many cells are in your body?”